 There are some closing costs that you cannot finance through your loan and this is where working with a realtor can really begin to pay off.
 Experienced Realtors are aware of available programs for first time home buyers’ in your area, or can help you identify down payment grants available to government employees like teachers, police officers, fire fighters, EMT, etc. through local, state or federal government programs.

 Know what the mortgage lenders are looking for when it comes to the amount of debt you are carrying.
 You can start by listing all of your debts that include:

 Auto loan payments or lease payments

-Once you have this information in hand, sit down with a Mortgage Broker and review your options and find out what your home buying potential is!
+Once you have this information in hand, sit down with a Mortgage Broker and review your options with a bridging loan calculator and find out what your home buying potential is!